thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 See <http://pm2.keymetrics.io/docs/usage/application-declaration/> for the detailed config of pm2.

-### Use Nginx as a Reverse Proxy
+### Use Nginx As a Reverse Proxy

-It will create a nginx config file named `nginx.conf` in the project directory when creating project, which content is roughly as follows.
+A nginx config file named `nginx.conf` in the project directory will be created when creating project, which content is roughly as follows.

 ```nginx
 server {